luciad/typescript-documentation/README.md

     ```
     {@link \"path/to\" nameOfLinkedItem}
     ```
-    or you can also do this:
+    or you can also do this for any parent/child:
     ```
     {@link className.functionName}
     ```